profsmith89/ctps/_sources/chap06.md

 You'll also recognize the term byte from the unit of size in which you buy computer memory or hard-drive storage.
 My laptop has 16 GB, or 16 gigabytes, of memory, where giga- means $10^9$.
 In other words, my laptop has a little bit more than 16 billion bytes of memory.

+## Setting a pixel's color

-**Setting a pixel's color.** By default, `Image.new` sets each pixel in our created 2D array to the color black.
+By default, `Image.new` sets each pixel in our created 2D array to the color black.
 Why black?
 Because this default is easy.
 Every mode defines black as `0`, and if we fill the 2D array with zeros everywhere, we get a completely black picture.

 To make a more interesting image, `edge1.py` accesses the 2D array of pixels in the `Image` object created by `Image.new` so that it can paint each pixel with a color of our choosing.
 It calls the `Image.load` method to accomplish this.
 It returns an object that allows us to use the traditional Python indexing syntax (i.e., square brackets) to access each individual pixel in the `im` object's 2D array of pixels.